Traewelling/help-pages/content/faq/_index.en.md

 {{</ faq >}}

 {{< faq "🚂 Why isn't my train listed?" >}}
 We use an interface of the Deutsche Bahn, where not all offers are displayed directly.

-Unfortunately, we can't do much with it if your train is not there.
+If you're missing a connection, you can create it manually.
+You can find more information about this in the [manual trips section](/features/manual-trips).
 {{</ faq >}}

 {{< faq "📊 How are points calculated?" >}}